Special Educational Needs (SEN) and/or Disabilities (D) & Inclusion

 Provision is mainly classroom based, managed by the Class Teacher, where:

-- progress is reviewed on at least a termly basis.
+- progress is reviewed on an at least termly basis.

-- at the termly SBSP review, decisions are made about future targets.
+- at the termly review, decisions are made about future targets.

-- the majority of support is provided in class by the Class Teacher and LSA, but there may be some low-level involvement from the school's SEN team.
+- the majority of support is provided in class by the Class Teacher and LSA, but there may be some low-level involvement from the school's SEND team.

 If, despite significant support and intervention at the early stages of support, the school has evidence that a pupil is making insufficient progress, or if the SENCo believes the nature of the pupil's difficulties requires it, we may seek further advice and support from external professionals.
 The criteria for referrals are set by the Local Authority.